TillaTheHun0/hyper-software-talk/slides.md

 - It exposes more than what the consumer needs to know
 </div>
 <div v-click>
-- Change in implementation requires the consumer to change, <b>even if their goal hasn't changed</b>
+- Change in how it works requires the consumer to change, <b>even if their goal hasn't changed</b>
 </div>

 ---